 Proper team etiquette will assist your team to achieve seamless collaboration and productivity.
 These rules are often gained with experience as most developers who are starting to grasp challenging new concepts do not prioritize proper Git etiquette.
 Even though these rules might not seem essential at first, they are immensely helpful during debugging, merging code, and managing pull requests.

-This post aims to help you maximize your team’s use of Git by discussing etiquette pointers that will support you when creating branches and commits, as well as handling unnecessary, private, and large files.
+This post aims to help you maximize your team’s use of Git by discussing etiquette pointers that will support you when creating branches and commits, as well as handling unnecessary, private, or large files.
 In addition, we will look at the different commands we can use to amend common mistakes that could hurt your workflow and team collaboration.

 A repository always has a main branch called